 If a student comes to school at 8:20 am or after the student must stop at the attendance office so their reported absence may be corrected.

 Late Pick Up

 If a parent is to be detained from picking a child up at dismissal time, the office should be notified so the child is not left standing outside the doors or at the curb.
 (The office is open from 7:30 A.M. until 4:00 P.M.)
 Late pickups should be rare.
-If late pick ups become frequent, Kennedy staff will work with the family to address the issue.
+If late pick ups become frequent, Washington staff will work with the family to address the issue.

 Picking Students up After School